Curriculum

 (Professor Will Olney).

 Development organizations face strict competition for scarce resources.
 Both public and private organizations are under increasing pressure to use rigorous program evaluation in order to justify funding for their programs and to design more effective programs.
 This course is an introduction to evaluation methodology and the tools available to development practitioners, drawing on examples from developing countries.
 It will cover a wide range of evaluation techniques and discuss the advantages and disadvantages of each.
 The course is a mix of applied econometrics and practical applications covering implementation, analysis, and interpretation.
 You will learn to be a critical reader of evaluations, and to develop your own plan to evaluate an existing program of your choice.
-(Prof. Susan Godlonton)
+(Prof. Pamela Jakiela)

 Poor health is both a cause and a consequence of poverty.
 It can trap individuals in poverty and reduce aggregate economic growth.
 This course will be structured around major global health challenges, including maternal health, infectious diseases (e.g. HIV/AIDS, tuberculosis, COVID), neglected tropical diseases (e.g malaria, dengue, Ebola), nutritional deficiencies, and mental health.
 We will focus primarily, but not exclusively, on health in low-income countries in this course.
 Students will read papers and conducted empirical assignments related to the various topics, as well as develop their own research idea during the semester related to one of the topics covered.
 (Prof. Susie Godlonton)